juliacuddlesome298/Discord-The-Last-Meadow-Auto-Script/README.md

 ## Known issues

-- Battle automation only works for Archer and Paladin modes as of now.
+- Battle automation only works for Archer and Paladin classes right now.
+Will add more later.
 - If game asks you to retry, calcel button is not yet automated.

 ## Disclaimer